-Pricing risk
+Premium risk

 - The Group recruits experienced underwriters with proven track-records and good standing in the market.
-Underwriting Letters of Authority ("LOA") are the primary tool for promulgating and implementing underwriting risk preferences and limits.
+Underwriting Letters of Authority ('LOA') are the primary tool for promulgating and implementing underwriting risk preferences and limits.
 The LOAs document permitted lines of business, territories, maximum premium and exposure limits and the underwriters' responsibility towards the peer review process.
 The LOA also sets out any restrictions for classes of business or exposures that an underwriter is not permitted to underwrite.
 The LOAs are consistent with established underwriting strategy and guidelines and detail an underwriter's ability to legally bind contracts on behalf of the Group.
-The underwriting process is supported by pre- and post-bind peer reviews, as well as regular independent reviews; - The Group has fully integrated its internal actuarial and modelling staff into the underwriting and decision-making process.
+The underwriting process is supported by pre- and post-bind peer reviews, as well as independent reviews; - The Group has fully integrated its internal actuarial and modelling staff into the underwriting and decision-making process.
 The Group uses in-depth actuarial and risk analyses to evaluate transactions prior to authorization, assessing and charting pricing changes and rate adequacy.
 In addition to internal actuaries and risk professionals, external specialists may also be used to provide support in developing and utilizing robust risk intelligence to inform underwriting decisions; - In addition to technical and analytical practices, underwriters use a variety of underwriting tools, including specific contract terms, to manage exposure to loss.
 These include occurrence limits, aggregate limits, reinstatement provisions and loss ratio caps.
-Exclusions and terms and conditions to eliminate particular risks or exposures deemed outside of the intent of coverage are also considered; and - The Group has a framework to enable the business to regularly assess and monitor performance drivers on a portfolio basis.
-The approach generates insight by integrating the analytics across a number of disciplines (including pricing, reserving and claims) and engaging with underwriting teams regularly to pro-actively monitor and respond to underwriting performance trends.
+Exclusions and terms and conditions to eliminate particular risks or exposures deemed outside of the intent of coverage are also considered; and - The Group has established a framework to enable the business to regularly assess and monitor performance drivers on a portfolio basis.
+The approach generates insight by integrating the analytics across a number of disciplines (including pricing, reserving, claims, capital modelling and exposure management) and engaging with underwriting teams regularly to pro-actively monitor and respond to underwriting performance trends on both an absolute and risk adjusted basis.